longhorn/website/content/docs/0.8.0/snapshots-and-backups/setup-a-snapshot.md

   weight: 1
 ---

-A Snapshot is the state of a Kubernetes Volume at any given point in time.
+A [snapshot](../../concepts/#the-latest-snapshot) is the state of a Kubernetes Volume at any given point in time.
 To create a snapshot of an existing cluster, from the Dashboard

 - Click on the Volume menu
 - Select a Volume of which you desire a snapshot